caiorss/Functional-Programming/haskell/Functors__Monads__Applicatives_and_Monoids.md

 >
 ```

-**Example: Fibbonaci Sequence**
+**Example: Fibonacci Sequence**

-The Fibbonaci sequence is defined by the rule:
+The Fibonacci sequence is defined by the rule:

 ```
 a[n+2] = a[n+1] + a[n]